-Role players Legal Aid SA
+Role players Legal Aid SA (LASA)

-LASA provides legal aid and legal advice to eligible people at the state's expense.
-The entity is mandated to ensure access to justice and the realisation of the people's rights to have legal representation, as envisaged in the Constitution.
+LASA is mandated to ensure access to justice and the realisation of the people's rights to have legal representation as envisaged in the Constitution.

-To this end, Legal Aid South Africa has identified the following priority groups: children; detained persons, including sentenced offenders; accused persons who wish to appeal or review a court's decision in a higher court; women, particularly in divorce, maintenance and domestic violence cases; and the landless, especially in eviction cases.
+To this end, LASA has identified the following priority groups: children's matters; detained persons, including sentenced prisoners; accused persons who wish to appeal or review a court's decision in a higher court; women, particularly in divorce, maintenance and domestic violence cases; and the landless, especially in eviction cases.